Home .:. Troup Cares, Inc.

 These are the citizens that fall through the cracks in not only our nation’s medical services but in many other areas as well.

-• The Troup Cares (First Baptist Church on the Square) Dental Clinic
+• First Baptist Church on the Square

 Each of these entities is supported by the Troup Cares Network, Inc. which provides guidance, organization of both in-kind assistance and financial help.